Genealogy of the Klotz Family (version September 17, 2019)

 Kenneth Alan Rowell (b.
 1963) was born on July 2, 1963 in Vacaville, California.
 He married Jodie Moehrke (b.
 1962) on May 9, 1986 in Reno?, Nevada after they eloped while on a fishing trip to South Lake Tahoe.
 They have two sons - Kevin Douglas Rowell (b.
 May 8, 1990) and John Thomas Rowell (b.
 Oct.
 26, 1992).

-Pictures of Al Klotz Garage and Al Klotz Auto Parts, and/or Klotz School of Aviation to go here
+Pictures of Al Klotz Garage, Al Klotz Auto Parts, and/or Klotz School of Aviation to go here

 Randy and Sally Klotz about 1962 with kids (left-to-right) Don, Tommy, Ellen and Ken.

 Donald Albert Klotz (b.
 1954), the son of "Randy" Klotz and Sally Freeman, was born on Nov.
 28, 1954 in Vacaville, California.
 He served in the U.S. Army after high school, then trained as a mechanic at Klamath Community College in Oregon.
 He held a few sort-term jobs, such as working as a commercial diver in the Vallejo shipyards, and also as a field assistant for a mining company that was prospecting for uranium in Iran.
 He then worked for several years as a machinist at Al Klotz Auto Parts in Vacaville.
 When the family in 1996 decided to close the parts business, he worked for a time building custom personal computers, and retired working as a draftsman for Wunder-Bar, which makes commercial drink dispensers.